shivarajeshwari/student-course-app/README.md

 ---

-> This project was built as part of my learning journey and interview preparation.
+> This project was built as part of my learning journey.
 I'm open to feedback and improvements.
 Thanks for checking it out!